 Wellbeing and RSE

 As a school, we take mental health and wellbeing very seriously and we are leading the way in highlighting this area.
-We are currently working towards a Wellbeing award, which will demonstrate how wellbeing and mental health in our pupils, staff and parents are at the forefront of our school’s vision of leading a mentally healthy school.
+We are currently working towards a Wellbeing Award, which will demonstrate how wellbeing and mental health in our pupils, staff and parents are at the forefront of our school’s vision of leading a mentally healthy school.
+Miss Steele will be co-ordinating the award and all stakeholders will have opportunities to voice their opinions on the provision provided for wellbeing at our school.
+See letter to parents below to see how we will use the data from the survey.

 We actively promote physical and emotional health, and aim to equip pupils with the understanding and skills they need to make informed decisions about their health, both now and in the future.
 By championing healthy eating, healthy lifestyles and emotional health and well-being, we are aiming to continue to raise standards and improve levels of pupil achievement.